pbsos38/What-I-Know/.Net/Angular-dotnet/Angular-App/README.md

 -To update Table structure
  --Add-Migration AddLastUpdatedFields

 ## To Use the JWT authrization we need to install
   --Microsoft.AspNetCore.Authentication.JwtBearer

+# To add environment files
+ --ng generate environments